cerberustesting/cerberus-core/docker/compositions/cerberus-tomcat-mysql/README.md

 By default, the `docker-compose.yml` composition is just executing a Cerberus instance, without any external tool.

-To start Cerberus with a ready-to-use Selenium Grid, you can run the `default-with-selenium.yml` (see cerberus-glassfish-mysql folder)
+To start Cerberus with a ready-to-use Selenium Grid, you can run the `docker-compose-with-selenium.yml`
 ### Associated images

 Image                                                                                                           | Description